JensBejer/PrinterInformation/README.md

 Usage:

+  PrinterInformation --Help
-  PrinterInformation --Help                     To get this help text.
+  To get this help text.

+  PrinterInformation --ListPrinters
-  PrinterInformation --ListPrinters             To list all printer names.
+  To list all printer names.

+  PrinterInformation --ListPapers PrinterName
-  PrinterInformation --ListPapers <PrinterName> To list all paper definitions for the printer <PrinterName>.
+  To list all paper definitions for the printer PrinterName

+  PrinterInformation --ListBins PrinterName
-  PrinterInformation --ListBins <PrinterName>   To list all paper source (bin) definitions for the printer <PrinterName>.
+  To list all paper source (bin) definitions for the printer PrinterName